openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/semantic_segmentation.rst

   2023-02-21 18:09:58,508 | INFO : mDice after evaluation: 0.9659400544959128
   Performance(score: 0.9659400544959128, dashboard: (1 metric groups))

-The optimization time relies on the hardware characteristics, for example on 1 GeForce 3090 and Intel(R) Core(TM) i9-10980XE it took about 15 minutes.
+The optimization time relies on the hardware characteristics, for example on 1 NVIDIA GeForce RTX 3090 and Intel(R) Core(TM) i9-10980XE it took about 15 minutes.

 3. Command example for optimizing
 OpenVINO™ model (.xml) with OpenVINO™ POT.